ClaraLovesFunk/FLUFFY-MLLM-Benchmark/README.md

 ## Results

 The table below shows the results when applying post-processing tolerance.
-Further performance assessment and discussion can be found in `report.pdf`.
+Further performance assessment and discussion can be found in [report.pdf](report.pdf).

 ### Metrics - Evaluation with Post-Processing Tolerance